ThomasRoest/better-bookmarks/README.md

 It's not required, but to use this functionality, the only thing you have to do is to deploy your project with Netlify.
 Netlify will then create the build from src/lambda, as configured in `netlify.toml`.

 Make sure you update the authorized domains for authentication in the firebase console (authentication tab)

+## Search with Algolia

+- signup for a free account on algolia.com
+- go to your dashboard